Skip to content

 array_stack_pop

-Since the elements to be pushed onto the stack may continuously increase, we can use a dynamic array, thus avoiding the need to handle array expansion ourselves.
-Here is an example code:
+Since elements pushed onto the stack may increase continuously, we can use a dynamic array, which eliminates the need to handle array expansion ourselves.
+Here is the sample code:

 array_stack.py